-Having graduated with a Master’s in GIS, Robert has recently joined Interpret as a Graduate Consultant.
+Having graduated with a Master’s in GIS, Robert joined Abley as a Graduate Consultant.
 Throughout his studies, Robert gained experience in a wide range of geospatial techniques, including spatial analysis, remote sensing, cartography and research.
 His thesis used regression modelling to determine whether the spatiality of air pollution was correlated with patterns of COPD.
-Robert is now working across various road safety projects at Interpret.
+Robert is now working across various road safety projects at Abley.

 What made you decide to become a geospatial professional?